thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

-The other foreign names came piecemeal. **Hongkong Bank** launched its credit card in early 1992, restricted to existing customers who fit a predefined profile; cardholders could pay a minimum of 10 percent of their monthly dues and carry the balance forward at 2.5 percent monthly interest.[^cashing-in-1993] **American Express** entered as an issuer in June 1993, by which time some twenty banks were issuing Mastercard in India.[^card-sharp-1993] **Standard Chartered** would introduce the country's first photocard in 1999.[^stanchart-photocard]
+The other foreign names came piecemeal. **Hongkong Bank** launched its credit card in early 1992, restricted to existing customers who fit a predefined profile; cardholders could pay a minimum of 10 percent of their monthly dues and carry the balance forward at 2.5 percent monthly interest.[^cashing-in-1993]

+**American Express** cards were being accepted in India since **1959** when the **Taj Hotel**, Mumbai was signed up as the first merchant.[^amex-in-intv] By 1987, it was the most popular card among Indian member establishments, due to being widely circulated and settling its dues within a week.[^a-creditable-venture].
+But this was for foreign-issued AMEX cards, the cards were still not being issued domestically.
+This started changing when they launched a US dollar corporate card in **1986**.[^amex-in-intv] Since it was US dollar denominated, it could only be used outside India.[^amex-in-intv]

+**American Express** entered as an issuer in **June 1993**, when they launched an Indian rupee billed consumer credit card.[^card-sharp-1993][^amex-in-intv] It was followed by an Indian rupee billed
+Corporate Card in 1996.[^amex-in-intv] **Standard Chartered** would introduce the country's first photocard in 1999.[^stanchart-photocard]

 <div style="width: 100%; margin: 0 auto;">